johtela/vscode-modaledit/tutorial.md

             },
         },
 ```
-The opposite of that is `G` wich jumps to the end of file.
+The opposite of that is <key>G</key> wich jumps to the end of file.
 ```js
         "G": {
             "condition": "__selecting",